-- If you are replacing non-coding features, and/or replacing coding features with non-coding features, then you must manually include a replace tag for these replacement actions. - Replacing a model: Use the Name or ID attribute of the mRNA or transcript to be replaced.
+- Replacing a model: Use the Name or ID attribute of the mRNA or transcript to be replaced.
 (Don't use the ID or Name of the gene, exon, CDS, or other child features). replace=CLEC00001-RA - Adding a new model: Use 'NA' as the replace tag value. replace=NA - Deleting a reference model: Use the 'status' attribute with value 'delete' to indicate whether a model from the original gff3 should be deleted.
 The model that carries the status attribute will NOT be used in the merged gff3. status=delete - Merging a reference model: If multiple reference models need to be merged into one, then the modified, merged model should carry replace tags with IDs or Names of all models to be merged. replace=CLEC00001-RA, CLEC00002-RA - Splitting a reference model: If a reference model needs to be split, you will need to add a replace tag with the model ID or Name of the split reference model to BOTH models in the modified GFF3.
 E.g. split model 1: replace=CLEC00001-RA, split model 2: replace=CLEC00001-RA - The merge program will check your replace tags, and will throw an error if your replace tag does not meet these assumptions.
-You will need to update your replace tags according to the error message, and run the program again after fixing. - If you are using the Apollo manual annotation program at the i5k Workspace to generate the modified GFF3 file, there will be a 'Replaced Models' field in the information editor where you should enter the replace tag information.
-See https://i5k.nal.usda.gov/apollo-replaced-models-field-explanations-and-examples.
+You will need to update your replace tags according to the error message, and run the program again after fixing.